nerull7/android_manifest_hox/readme.md

 To get started with ParanoidAndroid, you'll need to get familiar with [Git and Repo](http://source.android.com/download/using-repo).

-To initialize your local repository using the ParanoidAndroid trees, use a command like this:
+To initialize your local repository for HTC One X using the ParanoidAndroid trees, use a command like this:

-    repo init -u git://github.com/AOSPA-legacy/manifest.git -b kitkat
+    repo init -u https://github.com/nerull7/android_manifest_hox.git -b kitkat

 Then to sync up: